salmaadel2000/Online-Shopping/README.md

 # My Online-Shopping Project

-A Vue.js application for managing personal tasks and to-do lists.
+A small e-commerce application built with Vue.js, featuring data fetching from an API and state management using Pinia , Protect Routes using Gaurd .

 ## Installation